 ALX Resources Corp. ("ALX" or the "Company") is a publicly listed company incorporated in British Columbia with limited liability under the legislation of the Province of British Columbia.
-The shares of the Company are listed on the Toronto Venture Exchange ("TSX-V") under the symbol 'AL', on the Frankfurt Stock Exchange ("FSE") under the symbol "6LNN".
+The shares of the Company are listed on the TSX Venture Exchange ("TSX-V") under the symbol 'AL', on the Frankfurt Stock Exchange ("FSE") under the symbol "6LNN" and in the United States OTC market under the symbol 'ALXEF'.
 The Company is principally engaged in the acquisition, exploration, and development of mineral properties.